projectcalico/calico/security/auto-host-endpoints.md

 ---
 title: Protect Kubernetes nodes
-description: Protect Kubernetes nodes with host endpoints.
+description: Protect Kubernetes nodes with host endpoints managed by {{site.prodname}}
 ---

 ### Big picture

-Secure Kubernetes nodes with automatically-created host endpoints and global network policy.
+Secure Kubernetes nodes with host endpoints managed by {{site.prodname}}.

 ### Value

 {{site.prodname}} can automatically create host endpoints for your Kubernetes nodes.
-The lifecycle of these host endpoints are managed by {{site.prodname}} in order to ensure policy selecting these host endpoints is enforced.
+The lifecycle of these host endpoints are managed by {{site.prodname}} in response to an evolving cluster to ensure policy protecting your nodes is always enforced.

 ### Features